starknet-io/starknet.js/www/versioned_docs/version-6.11.0/guides/events.md

 :::

 :::warning CAUTION
 An event can be nested in a Cairo component (See the Cairo code of the contract to verify).
-In this case, the array of keys will start with additional hashes, and you will have to adapt your code in consequence ; in this example, we have to skip one hash :
+In this case, the array of keys will start with additional hashes, and you will have to adapt your code in consequence ; in this example, we have to skip one hash:

 ```typescript
 const keyFilter = [[], [num.toHex(hash.starknetKeccak('EventPanic'))]];